Thai businesses rue political gridlock as economy falters

 “We’re trying to find a channel for dialogue but we’re not talking to the protesters or the government,” said Payungsak Chartsutthipol, head of the Federation of Thai Industries, one of several business groups that have tried to mediate.

-He said his organization might appeal directly to the Election Commission to get certain budgets approved.
+He said his organisation might appeal directly to the Election Commission to get certain budgets approved.

 “The impact on business is not just in the protest areas now.
 It has spread much further.
 Merchants are being affected, and people can’t sell ...
 Whether it’s hotels or small vendors, everyone is affected,” Payungsak said.